 Multifaceted factors collide and shape the specific context of the cross-border cooperation at EU external borders.
-It is impossible for one to shadow the dividing lines on the EU external borders whose particularities can be traced in every policy domain and institutional setting.
+It is impossible to shadow the dividing lines on the EU external borders whose particularities can be traced in every policy domain and institutional setting.
 One such factor is the diverse history and culture that each of the two countries enjoys, whose diversity, however, often hinders efforts to build inclusive CBC societies and adopt multicultural and multisectoral CBC policies with the aim to promote a lasting prosperity in the region.
-Another factor is the divergent institutional governance structures in both countries, which often jeopardize attempts to joint and integrated actions and solutions.
-The simultaneous implementation of the EU enlargement and cohesion policy often gets in conflict while pursuing their individual goals.
-All these are only a few of the preconditions that determine different strategic focus and implementation approaches in Interreg programs of external and internal borders.
+Another factor is the divergent institutional governance structures in both countries, which jeopardize attempts to joint and integrated actions and solutions.
+All these are only a few of the preconditions that determine different strategic focus and implementation approaches in Interreg programs.
 While most EU internal programs provide support for solutions to global challenges, the CBC-IPA territories are still confronted with the need to catch up in their socio-economic development.
-Thus, the main joint challenge of the CBC region for 2021-2027 is to take on a more technological course of development taking advantage of its growthinducing economic performance, as well as to shrink income inequalities and disparities in access to services of general interest.
+Thus, the main joint challenge of the CBC region for 2021-2027 is to take on a more technological course of development taking advantage of its growth-inducing economic performance, as well as to shrink income inequalities in access to services of general interest.
 The latter exhibits weak cross-border institutional context.
 When it goes together with an absence of carbon free practices, the prospects of the CB area for territorial cohesion in line with EU objectives (Territorial Agenda 2030; Green Deal) become further challenged.
-In overall, a number of opposite economic trends have been observed in both sides of the border, thus it creates favourable preconditions for exchange and sharing of knowledge and good practices that will ultimately contribute to the building of cooperative cross-border economic relations.
+In overall, a number of opposite economic trends have been observed in both sides of the border, thus it creates favourable preconditions for exchange of knowledge and good practices that will ultimately contribute to the building of cooperative cross-border economic relations.

-The carried out Territorial Analysis for programming purposes and its updated version allows for structuring main findings into the following groups of policy areas, viewed from the perspectives of challenges and driving forces for development:
+The carried out Territorial Analysis allows for structuring main findings into the following groups of policy areas, viewed from the perspectives of challenges and driving forces for development: